The Center for Holocaust, Genocide, and

 Explore Liberation75's FREE Virtual Holocaust Library, featuring recordings of our past online programs, and specially-curated content by world-leading Holocaust organizations, educators & Survivors.

-Click the image here >>> to read about how the Gizella Abramson Holocaust Education Act is being implemented in the Fall of 2023.
+Click the image here >>> to read about how the Gizella Abramson Holocaust Education Act which was implemented in the Fall of 2023.